If you’re purely interested in gaming performance and price, then a gaming desktop PC is by far the superior choice over a gaming laptop.

 Want the best of both worlds?

 There are some absolute beast laptops out there that pack in desktop-grade CPUs and GPUs.
 Some come with multiple GPUs.
-For instance, the laptops which featured in our best RTX 2080 laptop guide are more than capable of the most demanding tasks.
+For instance, the laptops which featured in our 2080 gaming laptop guide are more than capable of the most demanding tasks.

 Unfortunately, they’ll also likely set you back a huge amount of money and will be entirely out of most people’s price range!